home-assistant/home-assistant.io/source/_integrations/insteon.markdown

 1. Go to {% my integrations title="**Settings** > **Devices & Services**" %}.
 2. Select the **Insteon** {% term integration %}.
 Then, select **Configure** to open the Insteon configuration panel.

-The following capabilities are available in the Insteon panel:
+The following capabilities are available in the Insteon configuration panel:

 ### Add device

 In order for any two Insteon devices to talk with one another, they must be linked.
 For an overview of device linking, please read the Insteon page on [understanding linking].
 To add an Insteon device:

 1. Open the [Insteon configuration panel](#insteon-configuration-panel).
-2. To add a new device select **Add device** on the bottom right corner of the screen.
+2. Press the **Add device** button on the bottom right corner of the screen.
 3. Fill in the **Add device** dialog using the following options:

-- **Device address**: Enter the address of the device, such as `1A.2B.3C`, to link a specific device remotely.
+- **Device address**: Enter the Insteon address of the device, such as `1A.2B.3C`, to link a specific device remotely.
 Not all devices support remote linking.
 If a device does not support remote linking, press the `Set` button on the device to put the device in linking mode.
 - **Link multiple**: To add multiple devices in a single session, select the **Add multiple** checkbox.

 ### Managing Insteon Scenes